scala/docs.scala-lang/_style/naming-conventions.md

 The value: `Pi` in `scala.math` package is another example of such a constant.

-Method, Value and variable names should be in lower camel case:
+Value and variable names should be in lower camel case:

     val myValue = ...
-    def myMethod = ...
     var myVariable

 ## Type Parameters (generics)